2020 Essential Checklist for Puppies

 Puppies are messy eaters so go with something sturdy like stainless steel, ceramic or stoneware.
 All of these are great options.
 Some people like purchasing a silicone mat to place the bowls on just to give the bowls some grip.
 While it’s cute to watch your puppy push the bowl around as they eat, a silicone mat will help reduce the spillage.

-While you're training your pup, treats will be highly motivational.
-Charlee Bears, dehydrated sweet potatoes, and bully sticks are our dogs' personal favorites.
+Look for food make specifically for puppies.
+This food will be easier for them to chew and digest.
+While you’re training your pup, treats will be highly motivational.
+Charlee Bears, dehydrated sweet potatoes, and bully sticks are our dogs’ personal favorites.
 There are so many options just keep an eye out for the ingredients and try to keep it all natural.
 You can also mix up your options with some dental treats and make it a twofer.

 #8 Collar, Leash & ID Tags